birdboat00/ajnor/README.md

 be done.
 Feel free to help out!

 ## License
-ajnor is licensed under the MIT license.
+ajnor is licensed under the 0BSD license.